-I had to think long and hard for what the best drones for beginners are, but I finally ended up with my top recommendations after my history of reviewing hundreds of them.
+I had to think long and hard for what the best drones for beginners are, taking into account the fact that some drones can be hard to fly but I finally ended up with my top recommendations after my history of reviewing hundreds of them.

 In this article we’ll cover what are the easiest drones to fly in different categories of price and specs, and not just recommend you some random things off of amazon (like others do).

 A beginner drone isn’t necessarily the cheapest drone out there, it all depends what you’re looking for, so that’s why in this article we’re looking at 7 different drones and their respective uses.